certuscyber/mqtt-fuzzer/README.md

 Every fuzz packet that receives a response from the target device is logged and is stored in the ```output``` folder.

 If the length of the payloads is not set to a specific value, MQTT fuzzer generates payloads of random lengths for the target device.
-However, if the length of the payload to be used is specified, MQTT Fuzzer  increases the frequency of payloads for the specified length by close to 75% while the packets are of random lengths.
+However, if the length of the payload to be used is specified, MQTT fuzzer increases the frequency of payloads for the specified length by close to 75% while the packets are of random lengths.
 These packets can also be throttled to support connections with low bandwidths.

 <img src="./mqttprox/assets/arch.png">